 - The graphics available on the public COVID-19 dashboard - The Risk Assessment Group (RAG) updating the weekly epidemiological situation through a report validated by the Risk Management Group (RMG) and published every Friday in French and Dutch. - Further details on the methodology applied for the wastewater surveillance can be found in the Appendix Methodology document (access available online).
-The methodology was updated on 29/04/2022.
+The methodology was updated on March 29th 2022.

 1 Due to the recent flooding events, the treatment plants from Wegnez (Verviers) and Grosses-Battes (Liège) are temporarily out of order.
 These two areas had therefore not been screened for SARS-CoV-2.
 Liège is still well represented within this surveillance, however Verviers is not.
 Since the 13th of October, the covered area of Soumagne is added to the surveillance.
-The situation in the area of Namur-Brumagne was not assessed this week as flow rate data were not available.